-WHO IS UR, AND WUKRY PROX !- The Bulleto Commercial Advertiser of Friday last.
+WHO LE UR, AND WUKRE PROX !- The Bulleto Commercial Advertiser of Friday last.

-A STRAY HUSBAND.
-A married couple arrived in this city yesterday from a lovely village in Cattarangus county.
-We did not understand the nature of the basiness which brought them but he is related to us that, after problems a temporary place of abode for the wife
+A STRAY HUSBAND, A married couple arrived in this city yesterday from a lovely village in Catarangus county.
+We did not understand the nature of the business which brought them but but it is related to us that, after problems a temporary place of abode for the wife